ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

-Another option to allow a large number of servers in the ecosystem, while preventing the joining of a number of different tokens is for the client to maintain sharded "redemption contexts", which allows the client to redeem the tokens it wishes to use in a particular context, while still allowing the client to maintain a large variety of tokens from many servers.
+Another option to allow a large number of servers in the ecosystem, while preventing the joining of a number of different tokens is for the client to maintain sharded "redemption contexts".
+This would allow the client to redeem the tokens it wishes to use in a particular context, while still allowing the client to maintain a large variety of tokens from many servers.
 Within a redemption context, the client limits the